Q Am I required to give my social security number to an insurance adjuster? A

-No. Your social security number is personal information, and you are only legally required to give it when dealing with a taxing authority.
+Now, do you have to give your social security number to the insurance adjuster handling your car accident cliam?
+No. Your social security number is personal information, and you are only legally required to give it when dealing with a tax authority.

 So, what do they want my social security number for anyway?

 Though some insurance firms will simply use your SSN to pull up your file, there are others that will also use this key to your personal information to investigate previous claims and settlements.
-The information they find isn’t relevant to your existing case, but it can easily be used to deny or minimize any settlement you might have received on your claim.
+The information they find may not even be relevant to your existing case, but it can easily be used to deny or minimize any settlement you might deserve on your current claim.

 If you do give your social security number to an adjuster, it is in your best interests to first make sure that you know exactly why they want it.
 Do not be afraid to speak with an attorney if you have any question about the legitimacy of the request.